South-33/University-Website/README_AI.md

 # AI-Specific Project Documentation

 **Objective:** This document provides a comprehensive, technical overview of the university website project for AI assistants.
-Use this as the primary source of truth for understanding the codebase, architecture, and development patterns.
+The primary design goal is for each HTML file to be as self-contained as possible, relying only on `js/main.js` and `css/main.css` for truly global logic and styles.
+Page-specific scripts and styles should be placed in dedicated files and only included on the relevant pages.

 ## 1. Core Technologies & Architecture

 - **Frontend Framework:** None.
 The project uses static HTML files.
-- **Styling:** Tailwind CSS, loaded via a CDN.
-The theme configuration is centralized.
+- **Styling:** Tailwind CSS (via CDN) for utility classes.
+All global custom styles go in `css/main.css`.
+Page-specific styles should be placed in separate CSS files and included only on the relevant HTML page.
 - **JavaScript:** Vanilla JavaScript for all client-side logic.
+All global/shared logic must go in `js/main.js`.
+Page-specific scripts should be placed in their own JS files and included only on the relevant HTML page.
 - **Architecture:** Static Site Generation (SSG) model where pages are individual HTML files.
 The URL structure is flat, with content directories at the root level.
 Key components like the header and footer are dynamically loaded via JavaScript to ensure maintainability.
+Each page should avoid unnecessary dependencies on global resources except for `main.js` and `css/main.css`.

 ## 2. Project File Structure